May

-Lettuce Day on May 10
+Lettuce Day May 10

 Crisp, green and wildly underrated—lettuce gets a whole day, and honestly, it’s about time.
 Why does this leafy veggie matter?
 Because for centuries, people have farmed, worshipped, eaten and even medicated with it.
 From ancient Egyptians to drive-thru salads, lettuce has stuck around for good reason.
 It’s not just filler on your burger.
 It’s history on a plate.
 Whether you love butterhead, romaine or oak leaf, May 10 lets you crunch in peace.
 If nothing else, it gives iceberg a second chance.